Welcome to Hoops Playground!

 - Once the draft is over, each team will have a 5-man squad.
 (PG, SG, SF, PF, C)

-- Set your desired shot shares for each player, and get ready to battle through a 40-game season (one game simulated every eight hours).
+- Set your desired FG shares for each player, and get ready to battle through a 40-game season (one game simulated every eight hours).

-- No injuries, no timeouts, just street ball.
+- No subs, no timeouts, just street ball.
 First team to 80 points wins the game.

 - At the end of 40 games, the top four teams will play in a best-of-3 tourney to decide the champion.